KathiraveluLab/robin/README.md

 ### Features
 * Proxies the deployments.
 * Based on the weight function, directs the traffic to the deployments.
+* Uses cookies to facilitate stickiness, such that the same deployment will be used to serve the same user till the cookie expires.

 ### Directory Structure